MaximS521/Serverless-Purchase-Demo/README.md

 Delete the API Gateway stage & API.

-Delete both Lambda functions and their IAM roles if dedicated.
+Delete both Lambda functions and their IAM roles (if dedicated to this demo).

 Delete the SQS queue and DynamoDB table.